visualhouse/laravel-favorite/README.md

 ## Usage

-The models can be favorited with and without an authenticated user (see examples below):
+The models can be favorite with and without an authenticated user (see examples below):

 ### Add to favorites and remove from favorites:

-If a param is passed in the favorite method, then the model will asume the user with that user model.
+If a param is passed in the favorite method, then the model will assume the user with that user model.

 ```php
 $user = User::first();